Are Tektites Meteorites? Understanding These Unique Glassy Objects

 The appearance of tektites is characterized by a glassy texture and a diverse array of shapes, often resembling droplets or other splash forms.
 Splash-form tektites are a category of tektites characterized by their specific shapes, influenced by the fluid dynamics of molten glass during their formation.
 These specimens exhibit a variety of forms, including spheres and dumbbells, which result from the rotation rates of partially melted droplets, and they highlight the physical processes that lead to these unique shapes.
 The colour spectrum of tektites is quite broad, typically ranging from olive green to black and dark brown.

-Specific colours such as green, particularly found in tektites from the Czech Republic known as Moldavite, are highly sought after.
+Specific colours, such as green, particularly found in tektites from the Czech Republic known as Moldavite, are highly sought after.
 The lustrous and vitreous lustre of tektites complements their often aerodynamic forms, both attributes of their rapid cooling from a molten state during formation.

 Historical and Cultural Significance

 Tektites have intrigued scholars and collectors with their unique cosmic origins and the legends surrounding them.
 They hold a place in history for their scientific importance and cultural impact.
+The Meteoritical Society is key in cataloging and providing authoritative information on tektites and meteorites, supporting ongoing research and classification efforts.

 Early Discoveries

 Scientists first recognized tektites as distinct geological objects in the late 1700s.
 Their glassy texture and unusual shapes attracted attention, leading to early hypotheses about their formation.
+The first written reference to tektites appeared c.
+A.D.
+950, when Liu Sun in China named them Lei-gong-mo, which means 'Inkstone of the Thundergod'.

 Austrian geologist Franz Eduard Suess was instrumental in studying tektites; his work in the early 20th century laid the foundations for understanding their terrestrial origins linked to meteorite impacts.
+The first reference in scientific literature appeared in 1788, when Mayer described tektites as a type of terrestrial volcanic glass.
+After the Iron Age (500 B.C.), tektites were worn as good luck charms.

 Cultural Uses